openpolicedata/openpolicedata/README.md

 > print(agencies)
 ['Arlington County Police Department', "Arlington County Sheriff's Office"]
 ```

+### get_count( year=None, table_type=None, agency=None, force=False)
+Get the number of records that would be returned for a table. `table_type` and `year` can be used to filter for a specific table.
+For datasets that allow for filtering by agency, the number of records can be requested for a specific agency by setting `agency`.
+For the Excel data type, get_count will not run unless force is set to True due to the necessity of reading in the entire file.
+It may be more efficient to run load_from_url and then to find the number of rows of the returned table.

 ### load_from_url(year, table_type=None, agency=None, pbar=True)
 Import data from the source.
 Data for a year (i.e. 2020) or a range of years (i.e. [2020, 2022]) can be requested.
 If more than one data type is available, `table_type` must be specified.
 Optionally, for datasets containing multiple agencies (police departments) data, `agency` can be used to request data for a single agency. `pbar` can be set to false to not show a progress bar while loading.
 ```